cornerstonejs/cornerstone3D/common/reviews/api/streaming-image-volume-loader.api.md

 }

 // @public (undocumented)
-interface RetrieveOptions {
+type RetrieveOptions = {
     // Additional arguments to add to the URL, in the format
     // arg1=value1 ('&' arg2=value2)*
-    // For example: '&lossy=jhc' to use JHC lossy values
+    // For example: '&lossy=jhc' to use JHC lossy values urlArguments?: string;
-    // (undocumented)
-    decodeLevel?: number;
-    // Alternate way to encode argument information by updating the frames path
-    // (undocumented)
-    framesPath?: string;
-    // Alternate way to encode argument information by updating the frames path
+    // Alternate way to encode argument information by updating the frames path framesPath?: string;
-    // (undocumented)
+    // True to use streaming decode
+    streaming?: boolean;
-    initialBytes?: number | ((metadata) => number);
+    // byte range value to retrieve for initial decode initialBytes?: number | ((metadata) => number);
-    // Alternate way to encode argument information by updating the frames path
-    // (undocumented)
-    isLossy?: boolean;
-    // Alternate way to encode argument information by updating the frames path
-    // (undocumented)
-    partialStatus?: ImageStatus;
-    // Alternate way to encode argument information by updating the frames path
-    // (undocumented)
     range?: number;
-    // Alternate way to encode argument information by updating the frames path
-    // (undocumented)
-    status?: ImageStatus;
-    // Alternate way to encode argument information by updating the frames path
-    // (undocumented)
-    streaming?: boolean;
-    // Alternate way to encode argument information by updating the frames path
-    // (undocumented)
     totalRangesToFetch?: number | ((metadata) => number);
-    // Alternate way to encode argument information by updating the frames path
-    // (undocumented)
-    urlArguments?: string;
-}
+    // Decode level to attempt
+    decodeLevel?: number;
+    // Load status when this item has complete - true to indicate lossy response isLossy?: boolean;
+    // Status to use on done.
+Defaults to Done for lossless, and LOSSY otherwise status?: ImageStatus;
+    // Status to use on partial read.
+Defaults to Partial partialStatus?: ImageStatus;
+};

 // @public (undocumented)
 interface RetrieveStage {